Rakly3/EasyScripts/YoutubeTranscriptDownloader/README.md

 }
 ```
 - `"TRANSCRIPT_FILENAME_LENGTH"`: truncates filenames to max x characters, incl spaces.
+- `"REGEX_PATTERNS"`
     - `"sanitize_filename"`: Removes non-standard UTF-8 characters and removes double spaces in title.
     - `"iso_duration"`: Gets the total length from the video.
     - `"youtube_video_id"`: Validates the video ID (the part after 'watch' in youtube video urls)
         - make sure they don't have any other tags such as `?t=xxx`
-- `"REGEX_PATTERNS"`: Don't touch them.

 ## File Structure